 A minimum of 45 credits in 300- to 500-level courses or the equivalent is required for a bachelor’s degree.

-A cumulative GPA of 2.0 (grade C) or better is required in order to receive a baccalaureate degree.
+A minimum cumulative GPA of 2.0 (grade C) is required in order to receive a baccalaureate degree.
 Only credits taken at VCU are computed in the GPA.

 Some programs may require a higher cumulative GPA.
 Students should consult the section of this bulletin that deals with their major for any GPA requirements above the university’s 2.0 minimum.